 GREAT BAY, Sint Maarten (DCOMM) – Office of Disaster Management (ODM), is calling on the Sint Maarten community to begin to prepare timely for the Atlantic hurricane season, and to have the necessary plans in place before the peak of the season (August – October).
 The hurricane season opens on June 1st.

-Even though the official start of the season is over three weeks away, ODM is urging residents to use this period to prepare themselves adequately by reviewing their annual hurricane season preparatory list.
+ODM is urging residents to use the next few weeks to prepare yourselves adequately by reviewing your annual hurricane season preparatory list.

-ODM adds that the country’s disaster preparedness and emergency management mechanisms are expected to be ready to deal with any eventuality arising during the 2015 Atlantic hurricane season.
+ODM adds that the country’s disaster preparedness and emergency management mechanisms will be ready to deal with any eventuality arising during the 2016 Atlantic Hurricane season.

 “As we do for every hurricane season, preparing for a storm strike is necessary.
 Remember it only takes one to make it a bad hurricane season.
-The 2014 season is a clear example when the country was struck by Hurricane Gonzalo in October.
-Even though the forecast for the season calls for less storm/hurricane activity, every household and business should still take the necessary precautions by preparing, because it only takes one hurricane strike to make it a bad season.
+Every household and business should take the necessary precautions by preparing, because it only takes one hurricane strike to make it a bad season.

 “Check your disaster plan and review your disaster supply kit.
 Prepare early and avoid being caught unprepared.
 Minimize your dependence on government, family or friends.
 Preparedness starts with every one of us within our communities,” ODM pointed out.

 Some of the preparations that should be carried out now are checking hurricane shutters and the roof of your home or business, and to make sure windows and shutters close securely.

 Persons living along coastal areas as well as those in flood prone areas should start looking at what measures they would take in the event of a hurricane which could cause flood challenges.